What is GP negligence?

-GP negligence claims fall into a number of categories, but if you were injured as a result of your doctor’s actions, or lack of actions, and it happened within the last three years, you should be able to make a claim.
+If you were injured as a result of your doctor’s actions, or lack of action, and it happened within the last three years, you should be able to make a claim.

-Some examples of injuries that could warrant a claim include:
+Some examples of injuries that could lead to a GP negligence claim include:

 Many people are concerned that making a claim against your doctor may affect the NHS or your doctor’s career.
 We completely understand that this can make you feel unsure about making a claim.